 Wine leather is a unique vegan leather comprised of grape skins from winemaking, vegetal oils and natural fibers from agriculture.
 The plant-based raw materials combine to form a bio-compound that is spread onto an organic cotton backing.
 No toxic solvents, heavy metals or dangerous substances are included in the process.
 The composition of wine leather is 78% eco-composite and 22% water-based PU.

 Using renewable resources, as opposed to fossil fuels, this produces an eco-sustainable, cruelty-free fabric.
 It is versatile, printable, strong and easy to work with.
 The manufacturing and final product have a low environmental impact and high social responsibilty.
 With the goal of finding substitutes to oil-based and animal-derived materials, along with the collaboration of Italian wineries, wasted grape skin, stalks and seeds are earning a new value.

 Although we're somewhat conditioned to look for vegan materials that look and feel like animal leather, many of our brands also use beautiful fabrics like hemp and cotton to great effect.
 For example, Via Gioa use organic cotton and hemp for their gorgeous vegan ballet flats; Hurtig Lane uses vegan tweed straps for some of its watch styles; and the new Dauntless collection features a stunning bag made from Fique, which is a natural fibre that grows in the leaves of the fique plant, Furcraea andina, native to Andean regions of Colombia, Ecuador, and Peru.

-So if you want to be ahead of the fashion curve, and stand side by side with some of the most stylish and trend-setting people on the planet – ditch ditching the animal leather and opt for the more progressive and sustainable alternative.
+So if you want to be ahead of the fashion curve, and stand side by side with some of the most stylish and trend-setting people on the planet – ditch the animal leather and opt for the more progressive and sustainable vegan leathers that are out there.
 Which is what being Immaculate is all about.

 Cover image by Alkeme Atelier